Energy in Japan: Solar power

-Japan was the world's second largest producer of photovoltaic electricity in the early 2000s, although solar was a very minor contribution to the total at that time.
+Japan was the world's second largest producer of solar power in the early 2000s, although solar was a very minor contribution to the total at that time.
 The country was overtaken by Germany in 2005, a year in which Japan had 38% of the world supply compared to Germany's 39%.
 Since then, Japan had been slow to increase solar capacity compared to other countries until 2012.

 On 1 July 2012, after the nuclear disaster at Fukushima, new tariffs for renewable energy were introduced by the Japanese government.
 The tariffs, set at ¥42 per kWh over the next 20 years to solar power producers, were among the highest in the world.
 With the incentives in place, Japan added 1,718 MW of solar power in 2012.
 By the end of the year, Japan's total solar capacity was 7.4 GW.
 Japan has seen sustained growth of solar PV capacity after 2012, reaching a cumulative installed capacity of 34 GW by the end of 2015, generating 3.5% of the national electricity consumption in that year.

+In 2022, electricity produced by solar photovoltaic (PV) systems amounted to 9.9% of the total annual electricity output, reflecting a growth of 0.6 percentage points from 9.3% in 2021.

 Wind power

-Japan had 1,807 wind turbines with a total capacity of 2440 MW as of September 2011.
-Lack of locations with constant wind, environmental restrictions, and emphasis by power utilities on fossil and nuclear power hinders the employment of more wind power in the country.
-However, it has been estimated that Japan has the potential for 144 GW for onshore wind and 608 GW of offshore wind capacity.
+In 2022, wind power contributed to 0.85% of electricity production, experiencing a slight decrease from 0.88% in the previous year.

 Geothermal energy

-Of other renewable energy sources, Japan has partially exploited geothermal energy.
-The country had six geothermal power stations with a combined capacity of 133 megawatts in 1989.
-By 2011, the country had 18 geothermal plants.
-Japan has the third largest geothermal reserves in the world, and geothermal energy in particular is being heavily focused on as a source of power following the Fukushima disaster and subsequent shutdown of all nuclear reactors.
-The Ministry of Economy, Trade, and Industry is currently exploring over 40 locations to see if geothermal energy plants would be compatible.

 Waste and biomass energy

 As of September 2011, Japan had 190 generators attached to municipal waste units and 70 independent plants using biomass fuel to produce energy.
 In addition, 14 other generators were used to burn both coal and biomass fuel.
 In 2008, Japan produced 322 million tons of biomass fuel and converted 76% of it into energy.

+In 2022, the proportion of electricity generated from biomass power rose to 4.6%, an increase from 4.1% in the preceding year.